 Wondering If You're Called to the Priesthood?

-The diocesan vocations website, pghpriest.org, is full of helpful tips, recommended reading, and prayers for discerning your vocation, as well as information on upcoming vocations events.
+The diocesan vocations website, pghpriest.com, is full of helpful tips, recommended reading, and prayers for discerning your vocation, as well as information on upcoming vocations events.

 Stay up to date with the latest Pittsburgh vocations information!
 Like us on Facebook and follow us Twitter by using the buttons below.

 Men interested in discerning their call to the priesthood by undertaking some of the academic work required of seminarians may enroll in the Affiliate Program.
-Affiliates may take one of the Tuesday or Wednesday night classes offered at the seminary alongside the seminarians.
+Affiliates may take the Tuesday night class offered at the seminary alongside the seminarians.
 (Classes are accredited through Duquesne University and count for college credit.)
-The in-house classes being offered for the 2012–2013 school year are:
+The in-house classes being offered for the 2016–2017 school year are:

-Men at any stage of the pre-discernment process are invited once a semester to experience a weekend retreat at the seminary.
-A Come and See Weekend begins on Friday night and lasts until lunchtime Sunday.
-During the retreat, men stay in rooms in Boyle Hall, the seminary dormitory building, and eat meals, pray in common, and engage in fellowship with seminarians.
+Men at any stage of the pre-discernment process are invited once a semester to experience a Saturday retreat at the seminary.
+During the retreat, men eat meals, pray in common, and engage in fellowship with seminarians.
 For more details, please contact Father Joe Freedy.